srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 Next, we examine how clabernetes slices and dices the original lab to make it deployable onto the cluster with tunnels stitching lab nodes together to form point to point connections between the nodes.

-## Prerequisites

-Before we begin let's have a look at the short list the tools and permissions one must have to successfully get through this quickstart:

-- [Helm](https://helm.sh/docs/intro/install/) to install the clabernetes CRDs.
-- [jq](https://jqlang.github.io/jq/download/) to support kube-vip load balancer installation.
-- The ability to run privileged pods in your cluster.

 ## Creating a cluster

 Clabernetes goal is to allow users to run networking labs with the easy of use of containerlab, but with the scaling powers of kubernetes.
 To simulate the scaling aspect, we'll use [`kind`](https://kind.sigs.k8s.io/) to create a local multi-node kubernetes cluster.
+But if you already have a k8s cluster, feel free to use it instead.

-Cluster configuration provided with a heredoc instructs kind to setup a three node cluster with two worker and one control plane nodes.
+Kind cluster configuration provided with a heredoc instructs kind to setup a three node cluster with two worker and one control plane nodes.

 ```bash